Who doesn’t want to eat tea bubbles?! And I’m not talking about tapioca pearls, fruit jellies, or popping boba that are commonly added to bubble tea.

 So to make your own tea bubbles, first brew a cup of strong tea (Lisa recommends fruit or rooibos blends).
 Strain the tea and then combine 1 cup of tea with 1 teaspoon agar.
 Bring to a boil while stirring with a whisk.

-Then, using a dropper or syringe, drop the tea-agar liquid into very cold vegetable oil.
+Then, using a dropper or syringe, drop the tea-agar liquid into very cold vegetable oil (freeze for half an hour before using).

 Strain the bubbles out and rinse with water.